 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.

-This rule may affect the following entities some of which may be small entities: the owners and operators of vessels intending to operate in the area covered by the safety zone.
-The rule will not have a significant economic impact on a substantial number of small entities, however, because the safety zone will only be in effect for 12 hours on three days and maritime traffic will be able to transit the safety zone at designated intervals throughout that time period and as otherwise authorized by the Captain of the Port or his designated representative.
+This rule will affect the following entities, some of which may be small entities: the owners or operators of vessels intending to transit the Mississippi River, Mile 840.0 to 839.8, from 11 a.m. until 4 p.m. on July 24, 2010.
+This rule will not have a significant effect on a substantial number of small entities for the following reasons: (1) This rule will only be in effect for a limited period of time; and (2) the local waterway users will be notified via public Broadcast Notice to Mariners.